tkurbad/Deltaprintr-Firmware/README.md

 Thank you for the good work, John.

 I added some fixes to make it compile with [Arduino IDE 1.6+](https://www.arduino.cc) and the newest [u8glib](https://github.com/olikraus/u8glib).

-The **main difference** between this fork and the original Deltaprintr firmware is that it supports having a [heated bed](http://???).
-This is accomplished by moving the FSR sensors to the (unused) thermistor input of the second hotend/extruder to free up all the bed ciruitry on the Azteeg X3L mainboard.
+In addition, I did some code cleanup and several cosmetic changes, e.g. for the LCD display.

-It also incorporates some code cleanup and several cosmetic changes, e.g. for the LCD display.
+Aside from that, the **main difference** between this fork and the original Deltaprintr firmware is that it supports having a [heated bed](http://???).
+This is accomplished by moving the FSR sensors to the (unused) thermistor input of the second hotend/extruder.
+This way, all the heatbed ciruitry on the Azteeg X3L mainboard is made available for its original purpose.

 Have a look at `Marlin/Configuration.h` to learn about the (new) options you have.